April 1995 - May 2015

 Tofu passed away in his sleep in March, 2013.
 He lived a long, happy, life and brought joy to many through education and endless photo opportunities.
 Pet World is happy to have had Tofu for the last few years of his life.
 He will be missed.

-Goliath is Pet World's Burmese Python and has been a part of our staff for many, many years.
+Goliath is Pet World's locally famous Burmese Python and has been a part of our staff for many, many years.
 He is currently about 13' long weighing about 100 lbs but he will grow to be close to 20ft when full grown and weigh up to 200lbs.
-He spends his days at Pet World napping, basking under his lights, exploring his cage, going to schools and participating in our educational programs teaching children that snakes aren't the scary, slimy reptiles they're sometimes labeled to be and the importance of understanding your pet's needs not only when young, but also when full grown.
-Read more about Goliath here: http://sherryemerson.com/?p=176.
+He spends his days at Pet World napping, basking under his lights, exploring his cage, going to schools and participating in our educational programs teaching children that snakes aren't always scary, slimy reptiles and demonstrating the importance of understanding your pet's needs not only when young, but also when full grown.
+Goliath is staying with a friend but we recently got confirmation that Goliath's new, two story exhibit (with a heated undergound den) is scheduled to arrive at the end of May!

 May 2009 - May 2015